Ecosystem

 The 1inch MCP Server is an AI-native integration: your editor or CLI agent speaks to 1inch over the Model Context Protocol (MCP) so it can execute token swaps, place limit orders, query portfolio and price data, and pull documentation — all through natural conversation.

 Cost and access: There is no separate charge to connect to the MCP server.
-Swap, Orderbook, Business API access, and the debug tool use the same authentication and API entitlements as the rest of the 1inch Business / developer stack (standard API terms apply to those calls).
+Swap, Orderbook, Business API access, the debug tool, and walletconnect use the same authentication and API entitlements as the rest of the 1inch Business / developer stack (standard API terms apply to those calls).
 Documentation search, the example catalog, and example source work without authentication, so you can start exploring immediately.

 The server is hosted at https://api.1inch.com/mcp/protocol